 2) Then you will be asked to select a pitching initiative.
 You can either pick from the most frequently used or search for a pitching initiative by entering the pitching initiative or account name.
 If the pitching initiative doesn't exist in Propel yet - click "Create new" to add it.

-3) Then a pop-up will appear with all of the reporters on your media list.
-You can select which contacts you'd like to pitch now by clicking the checkbox next to their name.
-You can select as many contacts as you'd like.
+4) Using the media list you can select which contacts you'd like to pitch now by clicking the checkbox next to their name.
+You can search reporters by media outlet and filter by their status in the specific media list.

-4) If you select more than one recipient, each of the recipients will receive a separate email, which you can personalize by using Propel's mail merge feature.
-Do this by clicking on "Insert mail merge fields" and selecting the variable field you desire – options include first name, last name and publication name.
+5) If you select more than one recipient, each of the recipients will receive a separate email, which you can personalize by using Propel's mail merge feature.
+Do this by clicking on "Mail Merge" and selecting the variable field you desire – options include first name, last name and publication name, etc.

 *NOTE: Mail merge does have two limitations - First, you must send the first email using the Propel extension and not from your mobile device or a different browser.
 Second, no attachments are allowed in the first email when pitching multiple contacts at the same time.
 If you want to attach a press release or media kit we recommend including a google drive or dropbox link instead.